finbourne/lusid-sdk-csharp/sdk/docs/ListComplexMarketDataWithMetaDataResponse.md

 # Lusid.Sdk.Model.ListComplexMarketDataWithMetaDataResponse
-Wraps a Finbourne.WebApi.Interface.Dto.ComplexMarketData.ComplexMarketData object with information that was retrieved from storage with it.
-In particular,  the scope that the data was stored in,  and a <seealso cref=\"T:Finbourne.WebApi.Interface.Dto.ComplexMarketData.ComplexMarketDataId\" /> object identifying the market data in that scope.
+Wraps a ComplexMarketData object with information that was retrieved from storage with it.
+In particular,  the scope that the data was stored in,  and an object identifying the market data in that scope.

 ## Properties